 “Raising enough money was the most challenging thing,” said Jason Stengl, co-founder of Cannonball Creek Brewing Co.
 “We did it in the form of an SBA loan, partially, and then just used private investors.
 It was very challenging to convince the banks and SBA to lend us the money, but we managed to get it done.”

 Segraves said that because Colorado’s growth is more recent, investors have yet to catch on in large numbers.
 Also, because there are so many startups and small businesses in the state, it can be difficult to stand out from the crowd when you’re looking for that much-needed capital.

 “If you’re a tech startup, per capita there’s a whole lot less VC money here in the Front Range as compared to Silicon Valley or even New York,” Segraves said.
 “That’s definitely been a little bit of a challenge, trying to look outside the box.”

-But most entrepreneurs, like Mitchem, are optimistic that things will get easier.
+But some Colorado entrepreneurs, like author and cannabis industry consultant Todd Mitchem, are optimistic that things will get easier.

 “I think when people hear what a stable startup environment Colorado is, more investors will come in,” Mitchem said.

-If you’re a small business owner in Colorado looking for resources to help you move forward, here are a few organizations you might want to learn more about.
+If you’re a prospective small business owner in Colorado looking for resources to help you move forward, here are a few organizations to keep in mind.